yingzibu/JAK_ML/README.md

 2. Model pretraining

-   213,000 compounds were extracted from ChemBL and were used to pretrain CNN and RVAE.
+   213,000 compounds were extracted from ChemBL without label and were used to pretrain CNN and RVAE.

+   compounds extracted for JAKs with different labels could be used to pretrain?

 4. Model building (classification)